marat-rkh/my-cpp-json/README.md

 // Available types: JSTRING, JNUMBER, JOBJECT, JARRAY, JBOOL, JNULL

 // 4.
 Work with sub objects through proxy types
-// JsonRef behaves like Json&
+// JsonRef behaves like Json &
-// ConstJsonRef behaves like Json const&
+// ConstJsonRef behaves like Json const &
 ConstJsonRef cref = json["Additional info"]; // can call any const methods on cref JsonRef ref = json["Additional info"]; // can call any Json methods on ref
 // Json can be converted to JsonRef and ConstJsonRef